 Obviously, both experimental drugs have a lot going for them at the moment.
 Pharmacyclics has a collaborative partnership with J&J's Janssen that could net it up to $975 million in royalty payments.
 Ibrutinib has performed splendidly in trials, but it'll certainly need to keep those expectations sky high if it wants to support its already frothy valuation.

 Gilead offers promise from its existing pipeline of HIV and hepatitis drugs, but is still a long way away from seeing any bottom-line impact from Idelalisib.
 Make no mistake about what I'm saying here: I like Gilead a lot -- but any real results from Idelalisib are still years down the road.

 I think the most solid play in leukemia is Pfizer.
-Bosulif, which was approved last year, went head-to-head against Novartis' Gleevec in CML, and returned blood counts in 55% of patients to normal after 48 weeks.
-Gleevec, during the same period, was effective in normalizing blood counts in 33% of patients.
+For patients who had been previously treating with Novartis' Gleevec and exhibited accelerated CML, Bosulif helped trial patients' blood counts return to normal in 33% of cases.
+Overall, 55% of patients achieved a normal blood count with no sign of leukemia within the first 48 weeks of treatment.
 Bosulif offered some of the top progression-free response times and a high cytogenetic response rate, making it the most attractive second-line treatment available -- in my opinion, at least.